City of Newton Burning Regulations

-These bags are collected during regular curbside trash pickup every week from March 25th through December 7th.
+These bags are collected during regular curbside trash pickup every week from March 25 through December 7.
 The bags may contain leaves, small twigs less than one-quarter inch in diameter, garden waste, weeds and hedge trimmings.
-The bags may be purchased in quantities at Hy-Vee Grocery Store, Fareway, Farver True Value, Wal-Mart, Theisen's and the Newton Sanitary Landfill.
+Learn more here.

 Recycling Paper and Plastic

 Certain items may be included in the red recycling bins for collection at the curb on the same day as normal trash collection.
 These items include newspapers and glossy inserts, magazines, brown paper bags, catalogs, phone books, junk mail, corrugated cardboard, paper board items such as cereal, cracker, cake, cookie, tissue and gift boxes, household plastic bottles, jugs and containers used for laundry, food or personal hygiene that are marked with recycling codes 1 or 2 on the bottom of the container.
 Plastic lids are not recyclable.
-Please refer to Recyclable Items for more information on recycling.
-A printed version, The City of Newton Recycling and Trash Collection Handbook is available at the Public Works Department; Newton City Hall; Newton Water Works Office; and the Newton Sanitary Landfill.
+Please refer to the Newton Sanitary Landfill for more information on recycling.

 This process may be used to provide soil and mulch for gardens and plants.
 A brochure explaining how to start a compost pile at your residence can be obtained at the Iowa State University Jasper County Extension Office.
 Questions about the process may be directed to this office by calling 792-6433 or visiting them at 550 N. 2nd Ave.
 W. in Newton.